 Let the National Park do the Driving

-Visitors can now access many of the destinations along the Going-to-the-Sun Road by riding on one of the park’s optional shuttle buses.
-The shuttle system was established to offer option to visitors wishing to avoid traffic and parking problems during the rehabilitation of the Going-to-the-Sun Road.
+Visitors can now access many of the destinations along the Going-to-the-Sun Road by riding on one of the park's optional shuttle buses.
+The shuttle system was established to offer options to visitors wishing to avoid traffic and parking problems during the rehabilitation of the Going-to-the-Sun Road.

 Current bus schedules are posted at each shuttle stop, at informational kiosks available inside visitor centers and transit centers, and on the Park website.

 Click here for more information on the shuttle stops.